 Section 260(3) allows the Guidelines to require that a claim be accompanied by a form of authority signed by the worker.
 This signed authority authorises the sharing of information between service providers and the insurer.

-The worker must supply the insurer with a signed authority so providers of medical and hospital treatment, or workplace rehabilitation services can give the insurer relevant information relating to the compensable injury.
+The worker may be required to supply the insurer with a signed authority so providers of medical and hospital treatment or workplace rehabilitation services can give the insurer relevant information relating to the compensable injury.